-- Any student reporting concerns about the welfare of a child can expect to have their concerns taken seriously and to be confident that the concerns will be acted upon. - Children who are at risk will be treated with respect and will be involved in decisions about the provision for them.
+- Students are made aware of how to raise concerns about their own welfare and that of other children. - Any student reporting concerns about the welfare of a child can expect to have their concerns taken seriously and to be confident that the concerns will be acted upon. - Children who are at risk will be treated with respect and will be involved in decisions about the provision for them